Matrix models and a proof of the open analog of Witten's conjecture: Introduction

 \section{Introduction}

 The study of the intersection theory on the moduli space of Riemann surfaces with boundary (often viewed, with the boundary removed, as open Riemann surfaces) was recently initiated in~\cite{PST14}.
 The authors constructed a descendent theory in genus~$0$ and obtained a complete description of it.
 In all genera, they conjectured that the generating series of the descendent integrals satisfies the open KdV equations.
 This conjecture can be considered as an open analog of the famous Witten's conjecture~\cite{Wit91}.
-A higher genus construction of the open descendent theory will appear in~\cite{JSRTa}.
+The construction of the higher genus moduli and intersection theory was found by J. Solomon and R.T. in~\cite{JSRTa}.
+The details of these constructions also appear in~\cite{RT}, Section~2.
 A combinatorial formula for the open intersection numbers in all genera was found in~\cite{RT}.

 In this paper, using the combinatorial formula from~\cite{RT}, we present a matrix integral for the generating series of the open intersection numbers.
 Then applying some analytical tools to this matrix integral, we prove the main conjecture from~\cite{PST14}.